-5.2 Loading Microarray Data
+5.2 Loading PATIKA Formatted Microarray Data (.pmad)

-As desired, ".pmad" files can be loaded into PATIKAweb.
+As desired, ".pmad" files can be directly loaded into PATIKAmad.
 Upon load, all visualized objects of the current pathway model are associated with the first experiment in the loaded data file.
-As the pathway models change on new queries for instance, the loaded data is associated with any newly introduced objects whenever possible.
+As the pathway models change, on new queries for instance, the loaded data is associated with any newly introduced objects whenever possible.